 And yet, while many businesses have moved online, their internal processes remain in the dark ages.
-To help prevent your business from being left behind, here’s a great primer on how to digitize your business to meet evolving customer demands and keep pace with the changing world of modernization.
+To help prevent your business from being left behind, here’s a great primer on how you can use digital transformation to meet evolving customer demands and keep pace with the changing world of modernization.

 What does it mean to take your business digital?

 Digitizing your business process means applying the same principles of online business to your current real-life processes.
 It means documenting the processes you’re currently using in a cloud-based, visual platform so that the processes can be perfected while harnessing technology to automate and streamline those processes whenever possible.

 There are three types of digital processes:

 - Operational processes–An organized set of activities that results in a specific product, service, or business methodology.